P4yin/close-hat/README.txt

+2/9/22
+This may be very useless now, due to mod ink made that should (hopefully) prevent music loop crashing.
+This mod can be found in the qol patch

 This is only really useful when using sunglasses's IGT restorer and having saving turned on.
 Doka has only approved this to be used in All Time Pieces.